-The DMC EDA staff and City staff would recommend the DMCC Board of Directors and Rochester City Council accept the ITS Study findings as presented in the Executive Summary, dated June 20, 2018, supported by the technical study information presented in the four individual study reports, as an updated and refined framework for the development and implementation of the transportation access and mobility vision defined in the DMC Development Plan.
+The DMC EDA staff and City staff would recommend the DMCC Board of Directors and Rochester City Council accept the findings and conclusions as presented in the Executive Summary and four final study reports, dated June 20, 2018, as an updated and refined framework for the development and implementation of the transportation access and mobility vision defined in the DMC Development Plan.

-In accepting the ITS Reports the DMCC and City Council supports the conclusions and recommendations of the study, with the understanding that individual projects or programs recommended in the ITS Executive Summary and Study Reports are subject to further action by the DMCC Board and Common Council through inclusion of individual projects in the DMC Capital Improvement Program, acceptance of project design following preliminary engineering and design, and/or approval of contracts for procurement or construction, and that specifically in regards to the following issues, additional study of the recommendations in the ITS Final Report may occur as directed by the Common Council and DMCC Board prior to advancing any associated project for implementation:
+Staff further recommends that in accepting the ITS Reports the DMCC and City Council support the conclusions and recommendations of the study with the understanding that individual projects or programs recommended in the ITS Executive Summary and Study Reports are subject to further action by the DMCC Board and Common Council through 1) inclusion of individual projects in the DMC Capital Improvement Program, 2) acceptance of project design following preliminary engineering and design, or 3) approval of contracts for procurement or construction.
+Furthermore, in regards to the following issues, additional study of the recommendations in the ITS Final Report may occur as directed by the Common Council and DMCC Board prior to advancing any associated project for implementation:

-- a) Specific locations for public infrastructure investment in areas designated as Mobility Hub A and Mobility Hub B and the associated circulator connecting routes in the ITS Final Report are subject to further review and refinement as necessary to allow for the further consideration of joint public - private development opportunities that will achieve the land use and economic development goals of the City and DMC and take advantage of financing approaches that can attract private dollars to the provision of public infrastructure in these areas while meeting market driven business development needs and the transportation access and mobility needs in the District. - b) Specific route(s) of the BRT circulator will be further studied to best reflect location of the Mobility Hubs, opportunities for economic development, operational efficiencies, and other considerations. - c) Representations in the ITS Final Report of specific phasing of ITS recommendations are illustrative and are subject to change upon the development and ongoing refinement, review, and adoption of an ITS Implementation Plan and Schedule.
-The adopted Implementation Plan will include a plan for monitoring activity in the DMC District
+- a) Specific locations for public infrastructure investment in areas designated as Mobility Hub A and Mobility Hub B and alignments connecting the downtown transit circulator to the Mobility Hub areas are subject to further review and refinement as necessary to allow for the further consideration of joint public private development opportunities that will achieve the land use and economic development goals of the Development Plan and take advantage of financing approaches that can attract private dollars to the provision of public infrastructure in these areas, while meeting market driven business development needs and the transportation access and mobility needs in the District. - Routes for BRT circulator will be further evaluated to best reflect final location of the Mobility Hubs, opportunities for economic development, operational efficiencies, and other considerations.

-- against established benchmarks that will serve as indicators for triggering action on critical elements of the ITS Studies recommendations. - d) Representations of specific right-of-way impacts on private property are illustrative and are subject to change based upon the development, refinement and review of geometric layouts or adoption of Official Street Map(s) identified in the ITS Implementation Plan and Schedule. - e) Repurposing of any general purpose vehicle travel lanes for alternative use will be based on further analysis of the ability within the impacted street corridor to meet the demand for travel by persons within existing space constraints through a combination of multi-modal strategies that provide the capacity needed to meet projected travel demand while maintaining adequate vehicle operations. - f) Removal of existing parking for customers, visitors, patients or residents due to a public infrastructure project will need to consider whether reasonable alternative parking for these parking users is available through a combination of development of new public and private parking resources, expanded shared use of existing parking resources, repurposing of existing commuter parking or pricing strategies that better match parking demand with parking supply.
+- c) Representations in the ITS Final Report of specific phasing of ITS recommendations are illustrative and are subject to change upon the development and ongoing refinement, review, and adoption of an ITS Implementation Plan.
+The Implementation Plan will include strategies for monitoring change in travel, economic activity and land use in the District to inform the need to initiate action on critical elements of the ITS Studies recommendations. - d) Representations of specific right-of-way impacts on private property are illustrative and are subject to change based upon the development, refinement and review of geometric layouts or adoption of Official Street Map(s) identified in the ITS Implementation Plan. - e) Repurposing of any general purpose vehicle travel lanes for alternative use will be based on further analysis of the ability to meet the demand for travel by persons within existing space constraints through a combination of multi-modal strategies that provide the capacity needed to meet projected travel demand while maintaining adequate vehicle operations. - f) Removal of existing parking for customers, visitors, patients or residents due to a public infrastructure project will need to consider whether reasonable alternative parking for these parking users is available through development of new public and private parking resources, expanded shared use of existing parking resources, repurposing of existing commuter parking or pricing strategies that better match parking demand with parking supply.